phR0ze/vpnctl/README.md

     vpns:
       - name: testvpn
         user: testuser
+        route: 10.0.0.0
         conf: /etc/openvpn/client/testvpn.ovpn
     ```
 2. Revoke read: ***chmod og-r ~/.config/openvpn.yml***
 3. Run CLI: ***sudo ./openvpn-cli start --vpn=testvpn***

+# Runtime process
+The VPN will be established with split DNS if the vpn config contains DNS settings.
+Once this has
+occurred the route in the configuration will be added per the new tun0 interface.